DiptoChakrabarty/DiptoChakrabarty/README.md

 <h1 align="center"> Hello There 👋 </h1>

 <h3>
-* I am [Dipto Chakrabarty](https://www.linkedin.com/in/dipto-chakrabarty/) .
+* I am [Dipto Chakrabarty](https://www.linkedin.com/in/dipto-chakrabarty/) :blush:	 .
 Currently I am a third year student from VIT Vellore in Computer Science with specialization in Information Security :satellite:

 * I am a Devops and Python Developer Intern at @machaao :toolbox: , MicroSoft Student Partner and Projects Lead at CodeChefVIT :sparkles:.